terodox/terodox.tech/content/posts/2020-02-02--aws-cdk/index.md

 This is a good time to mention how all of the CDK packages are organized.
 The [`@aws-cdk`](https://www.npmjs.com/search?q=%40aws-cdk) namespace will have all of the different modules you'll need to compile any resource currently supported by the CDK.

 With the CDK we can define the lambda function in the same project as the infrastructure.
-This helps ensure out infrastructure and code are in sync with one another.
+This helps ensure our infrastructure and code are in sync with one another.

 The recommended approach is to put the files for your lambda into a `resources` folder.
 This will be the location we reference from our CDK script.